-With an IRRRL, there are several prominent advantages, including no required appraisal in some cases, no need to obtain another Certificate of Eligibility and little to no out-of-pocket costs and no VA appraisal in most instances.
+With an IRRRL, there are several prominent advantages, including little to no out-of-pocket costs and no VA appraisal in most instances.

-To avoid out-of-pocket costs, homeowners can choose to roll the closing costs and fees into the balance of the loan.
+To avoid out-of-pocket costs, homeowners can choose to roll the closing costs and fees into the loan balance.

-Today's interest rates are at competitive levels, and with a reduction of just a half of a percent, a borrower could potentially generate tens of thousands in savings over the life of a loan.
+With a reduction of just half of a percent, a borrower could potentially generate tens of thousands in savings over the life of a loan.

 Let's look at a quick example using the same loan terms (30-years, fixed rate) with three different interest rates.

 |Example||Monthly Estimated Principle & Interest Payment||Total Estimated Interest Paid Over 30 Years|

 Savings and interest rates shown here are for illustrative purposes only and may change based on a variety of factors.
 All loans require approval and proof of eligibility and are subject to the complete terms and conditions outlined in the loan agreement documents.

 Want to see what you could save with a VA refinance?
 Estimate your savings and monthly payments with our VA loan refinance calculator.

 You may be eligible for a VA IRRRL if you financed the property with a VA loan and can certify you live or previously lived in the home.

 The IRRRL is not available to Veterans with non-VA loans.
 Veterans with non-VA loans wishing to refinance to a VA loan can look to the VA cash-out refinance option.